vdiflorio/NextGenPB/README.md

 mpirun -np <number of processes> /path/to/exec/ngpb --potfile options.pot --pqrfile pqrfile.pqr
 ```

-with `<number of processes>` equal to the desired number of processors.
+Where `<number of processes>` is the desired number of processors.

-Files .pqr must not contain the optional feature `CHAIN_ID`, because the code cannot read that column.
-For example, `.pqr files` created with PDB2PQR and the –whitespace option are guaranteed to conform to the correct format:
+The .pqr files must not contain the optional `CHAIN_ID` feature, as the code cannot read that column.
+For example, .pqr files created with `PDB2PQR` are guaranteed to conform to the correct format:

 ```
 pdb2pqr --ff=charmm --whitespace 4ake.pdb 4ake.pqr
 ```

 without the option `--keep-chain`.
-Otherwise, if the user utilizes online website to generate the file .pqr, it has to be sure to un-tick the option `add/keep chain IDs in the PQR file`.
+If the .pqr file is generated using an online tool, ensure the `add/keep chain IDs` in the PQR file option is unchecked.

 ## Post-processing of Output Files (Octave)

-If you are using the option `map_type = oct`, the user can use the `GNU Octave` script called `export.m` and
-distributed with `bimpp` (it is located in the  folder `script/m`)
-for the post-processing.
-When the user adopts the default names for the files, it
-can write the following command line for the creation of a .vtu file that can be
+If you are using the option `map_type = oct`, you can use the `GNU Octave` script called `export.m`, distributed with bimpp (located in the `script/m` folder), for post-processing.
+When using the default names for the files, the following command will create a .vtu file that can be opened using Paraview:
-opened using Paraview.

 ```
 export_tmesh_data ("potential_map_%d_%4.4d", {"potential_map_%d_%4.4d", "eps_map_%d_%4.4d"}, { "phi", "eps"}, { }, {}, 'output_name', 0, processors_number)
 ```

-where `output_name` can be substituted with an arbitrary name for the `.vtu ` file and `processors_number`
-must be replaced by the number of processors used for the simulation.
+Here, `output_name` can be replaced with any desired name for the .vtu file, and processors_number should be replaced by the number of processors used for the simulation.

-The user can also decide to convert only some among the outputs according to his necessities.
+The user can also choose to convert only selected outputs based on their needs.

 # Projects
 ----------

-Below an (unordered) list of improvement/fixes/new features that we expect to implement in the near future
+Below is an (unordered) list of improvements/fixes/new features we expect to implement in the near future:
 	1. Nonlinear ionic density
-2. Allow more flexible format for *.pqr* files (in particular with or without ChainID column) or the use of *.pdb* files
+	2. Allow more flexible formats for *.pqr files (particularly with or without the ChainID column) or the use of *.pdb files